Singaporean Pianist, Piano Teacher-Music Educator, Researcher

 MTNA Collegiate Chapter @ OU

 Samuel advocates for the holistic development of the musician-pianist, and empowers students to be self-sufficient learners, independent musical thinkers, and technically-abled pianists!
+He aims to impact lives by empowering individuals to thrive and succeed in their musical journeys.

 Applied Piano Instructor of Record,